 - All scheduled clinical practice experiences are REQUIRED!!
 Clinicals are necessary in order to achieve and meet the requirement of the Virginia Board of Nursing to be eligible to sit for the Practical Nursing NCLEX.
 This includes all clinical assignments, patient care experiences, orientations, skills labs, field trips, standardized testing, observational experiences, and other related learning experiences deemed "clinical practice" by the instructor(s).
 Students who are absent from scheduled clinical practice experiences miss valuable clinical learning opportunities and coaching time with the instructor, jeopardizing his/her ability to achieve weekly objectives/competencies and, potentially facing failure of the course.
 Absences are documented in the student's record.
 (Daily Deficiency Form) - A student who is not prepared for the clinical experience or not dressed appropriately will be sent back to school to report to the Program Director.
-If removed from clinical, the students will be considered absent on that day. - Students will be required to make up the clinical hours missed for that date. - A physician's note is required from a student who cannot perform clinical responsibilities indicating the extent of his/her limitations or restrictions, based on the Core Performance Standards (p.30-31) within 24 hours.
+If removed from clinical, the students will be considered absent on that day. - A physician's note is required from a student who cannot perform clinical responsibilities indicating the extent of his/her limitations or restrictions, based on the Core Performance Standards (p.31-32) within 24 hours.
 At no time can the school accept responsibility for the student as a liability.
 Faculty will assist students, on an individual basis, to see that work is kept current, to the extent possible. - WITH deficiency note, will refer to the school counselor for intervention on a case by case.